-Marcoola North Foreshore and Lorraine Avenue precinct is undergoing a master planning process.
+The Marcoola North Foreshore and Lorraine Avenue precinct is undergoing a master planning process.

-Council plans to engage with the community to undertake a holistic approach to planning and design of the area.
+Council will continue to engage with the community to undertake a holistic approach to planning and design of the area.
 The final plan will guide future projects including asset renewals in the foreshore parkland and a future placemaking project focusing on improvements in Lorraine Avenue.
 Importantly the masterplan will provide strong direction based on community values to guide future planning and capital works projects in the study area.

 The precinct masterplan will be developed in four phases:

-- Phase 1 – Values and visioning – What do you love and value?
+- Phase 1 COMPLETE – Values and visioning – What do you love and value?
 What is your future vision?

-- Phase 2 – Making a plan – Developing a draft masterplan from the values and visioning
+- Phase 2 UNDERWAY – Making a plan – Developing a draft masterplan from the values and visioning

 - Phase 3 – Have we got it right? - Have your say on the draft master plan